torkleyy/nitric/README.md

 ```

 If those component storages come from a dynamically typed, string mapped `HashMap`, fine.
 If they are stored in a
 `struct` - works, too.
-How systems are ran also doesn't matter.
+How systems are run also doesn't matter.

 Now, there surely are other things Specs users would miss, so the next crate will be...